-Light and airy is a style that produces bright and soft photos with less contrast.
-Learn how to take and edit light and airy photos.
+Light and airy photography is a style with low contrast and soft colors.
+Learn what to know for shooting beautiful light and airy pictures.

 How to shoot light and airy photos

 Light and airy photography begins in-camera and ends with editing.